 (Broken Shin; Lower Leg Break; Tibia Fracture)

-A shinbone fracture is a break in the tibia.
-The tibia is the bone on the inside of the lower leg.
+A shinbone fracture is a break in the larger bone of lower leg.
+This bone is called tibia.

 © Nucleus Medical Media, Inc.

 - A direct blow to the leg

 - A motor vehicle accident

 - Playing some sports, such as soccer, skiing, gymnastics, or dance

 - Having a health problem that may result in falls, such as weak muscles

 Shinbone fracture may cause:

 - Leg pain that is worse with motion